• Skip to primary navigation

 What’s the best tool to use for routine cleaning?
 Sticking with the basics & using a soft bristled broom and dustpan totally works.
 Another option is to clean with a microfiber dust mop like {this one} that uses machine washable, reusable microfiber cloths.
 I used a similar one for routine cleanings in our previous home where I was spoiled by having {this Sweepovac vacuum} built into the toekick of our kitchen island that I swept any larger debris into:

-If you use a vacuum, it’s recommended that you turn off the beater bar since it might scratch the finish of wood flooring.
+And, of course, you could use a vacuum but be sure to turn off the beater bar since it might scratch the finish of wood flooring.
 A vacuum with soft rollers is best.
-In our current home, I use {this Dyson Omni-Glide} which I bought about a year ago and LOVE!
+In our current home, for quick clean-ups I use {this Dyson Omni-Glide} which I LOVE!
 It’s lightweight, easy to maneuver, has great suction, and has fluffy roller heads that are hardwood-safe:

 As an added plus, it comes with several attachments that are great for cleaning hard to reach areas: